 Background

 Companies require a distinguishing characteristic sign in the market for their business activities, for which they employ an identifying trademark.
 Hence, they enter into contracts with a third or related party that entitles them to use their trademark.
 This agreed consideration is referred to as royalties, which, according to Article 37 of the Income Tax Law, may be used as a deductible expense to determine the net income of the third category.
+In this opportunity, RTF No. 05946-1-2019 is brought up, which discusses the application of the causality principle to the deductible expense for royalties paid for the use of a trademark.

 Position of the Taxpayer